Data-based system representations from irregularly measured data: Simulation examples

 For each value of $\gamma$, we run Algorithm~\ref{alg_noisygeneralalg} to retrieve an approximate kernel representation of the system $\widehat{R}_d$, which is later used to retrieve an estimate of the complete finite length behavior of the system of length equal to $T$ (see steps (i)-(iii) before Corollary~\ref{cor_efficientFL}).
 This is later used to estimate the missing output samples in the original sequence (using similar steps as in Algorithm~\ref{alg_matrixcompletion}).
 We refer to this as the subspace method (SS) and compare its performance against the nuclear norm heuristic (NN).
 Another method to solve the approximate data completion problem is using the \texttt{ident} method for identification in the behavioral setting \cite{ident} which is based on structured low-rank approximation \cite{Markovsky08}.
 This latter method requires prior model knowledge to initialize the algorithm, which we set to be the exact true model.

-Table~\ref{table_exC} contains a summary of the estimation error (measured using the same error criterion as in Section~\ref{sec_exB}) for all three methods.
+Table~\ref{table_exC} contains a summary of the estimation error measured in terms of the $2-$norm, i.e., $e = \norm*{w-\hat{w}}_2/\norm*{w}_2$, where $\hat{w}$ is the sequence returned by the three methods.
 It is important to point out that the \texttt{ident} method computes the maximum likelihood estimator for the true behavior (see \cite[Prop.
 6]{Markovsky08}).
 Since, moreover, it is initialized at the true model, \texttt{ident} returns the theoretically best possible result using the available data and, hence, is viewed as the benchmark against which SS and NN methods are compared.
 It can be seen that our direct method (SS) returns very close results to that of \texttt{ident}, without using any prior knowledge about the system.
 This illustrates the advantages of Algorithm~\ref{alg_noisygeneralalg} which does not use any prior model knowledge (except known complexity), but still manages to return good results compared to \texttt{ident}.
 For the nuclear norm method (NN), we notice the following: (i) NN performs worse in presence of noise, and fails to complete the sequence even when there is no noise in the data.
 This is not too surprising as the nuclear norm method is a heuristic convex relaxation of the exact (nonlinear) data completion problem. (ii) Although NN performs worse than \texttt{ident} and SS, it is more robust (i.e., errors do not vary depending on noise level).
 This is potentially due to the fact that NN does not impose any structure/rank constraint on the matrix and returns the best fit of the data by minimizing the nuclear norm of the Hankel matrix.
 Since the noise is sampled from a zero mean distribution, small levels of noise $\gamma$ did not largely affect the resulting fitting errors.
 Figure~\ref{fig_ExC} shows a representative result for the true vs. estimated trajectory using the three different methods when $\gamma=10^{-3}$.